-Launched in the UK in 2005 and by 2007 Britain was drinking drinking 700,000 bottles, and last year we put away some 6.3 million bottles of Jägermeister.
+Launched in the UK in 2005 and by 2007 Britain was drinking drinking 700,000 bottles.
+And last year we put away some 6.3 million bottles of Jägermeister.
 To protect the unique taste of Jägermeister, Curt Mast wanted a bottle that could withstand being knocked about a bit.
-He tested hundreds of differently shaped bottles by dropping them from height on to an oak floor – today’s Jägermeister bottle is the only one that survived the fall.
+Furthermore he tested hundreds of differently shaped bottles by dropping them from height on to an oak floor – today’s Jägermeister bottle is the only one that survived the fall.

 Jaegermeister is available at Marine Holiday Park alongside a great range of other spirits in our Sports Bar and Mariners Club.View all news